Polymorphous Canons

 A polymorphous canon is any canon melody which has multiple possible resolutions.
 The most famous polymorphous canon is that by G.H.
 Stölzel in 1725.

-As one of my projects while studying music theory, I analysed this canon and developed a technique for composing canons with similar characteristics.
+In this project I analysed this canon and developed a technique for composing canons with similar characteristics.

 In the meantime, here a few of the resulting canons.
 For more information, feel free to contact me.